 Your factoring agreement will either be recourse or non-recourse.
 It’s important to understand the distinction:

-• Non-recourse factoring: Your business will not be liable for the outstanding balance of an invoice.
-Instead, the factor assumes the risk.
-Non-recourse factoring will generally result in slightly higher factoring fees.
+- Non-recourse factoring: Your business will not be liable for the outstanding balance of an invoice in certain circumstances, particularly if a client declares bankruptcy.
+Instead, the factor assumes the risk which generally results in slightly higher factoring fees.

 Related: Key Differences Between Recourse and Non-Recourse Factoring